Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsubsection{Dense Point Cloud}

-As shown in Table~\ref{tab.lcec_cal}, we compare our approach with several matching-based LCEC methods on the MIAS-LCEC-TF70~\cite{zhiwei2024lcec}.
-As shown in Table~\ref{tab.lcec_cal}, we compare our approach with several state-of-the-art LCEC methods on the MIAS-LCEC-TF70~\cite{zhiwei2024lcec} benchmark, including CRLF~\cite{ma2021crlf}, UMich~\cite{pandey2015automatic}, HKU-Mars~\cite{yuan2021pixel}, DVL~\cite{koide2023general}, and MIAS-LCEC~\cite{zhiwei2024lcec}.
-The metrics used are the translation error and rotation error , evaluated across four scene categories: Residential Community, Urban Freeway, Building, and Challenging Weather, as well as the overall performance.
+As shown in Table~\ref{tab.lcec_cal}, we compare our approach with several SoTA LCEC methods on the MIAS-LCEC-TF70~\cite{zhiwei2024lcec} benchmark, including CRLF~\cite{ma2021crlf}, UMich~\cite{pandey2015automatic}, HKU-Mars~\cite{yuan2021pixel}, DVL~\cite{koide2023general}, and MIAS-LCEC~\cite{zhiwei2024lcec}.
+The metrics used are the translation error and rotation error, evaluated across four scene categories: Residential Community, Urban Freeway, Building, and Challenging Weather, as well as the overall performance.

 Our method achieves competitive results, with the best rotation error in the Residential Community and Building scenes, and a strong overall rotation performance ($e_r = 0.239$), which is close to the state-of-the-art.
 However, the translation error in the Urban Freeway and Building scenes is relatively higher compared to other methods.
 We attribute the lower performance in these two scenes to the limited number of available training samples.
 Specifically, the Urban Freeway and Building sequences contain only 6 and 7 pairs respectively, resulting in merely 3 pairs available for fine-tuning after dataset splitting.
 The small amount of training data significantly constrains the network's ability to adapt to these scenes, especially under the domain-specific geometric and environmental variations.